-Aside from humans, mongoose are the only animals brave enough to tussle with the king, although it doesn’t happen as much as many think it does.
+Aside from humans, mongoose are the only animals brave enough to tussle with a fully grown king, although it doesn’t happen as much as many think it does.
 Popularized by the book Rikki Tikki Tavi, mongoose attack and kill cobras for food.
 Mongoose have a few advantages that help them against cobras.
 These agile predators have thick coats and skin to stop potential bites.
 When they do get bit, mongoose have specialized glands that make glycoproteins that bind to snake venom.
 It doesn’t make them immune, but it does give them some breathing room.

 Importance in South Asian culture